 As private development and public works projects continue to change the face of our region, we work hard to ensure that traveling by bike becomes more — not less — convenient and safe.
 Ensuring that development and public works projects are designed to accommodate bicycle transportation from the beginning improves safety and avoids costly modifications after the fact.

 We do this in a number of ways:

-- Meeting directly with developers and public agencies about proposed projects.
+- Meeting directly with public agencies about proposed projects.
 These meetings let us ask questions, identify potential impacts on people traveling by bike and suggest improvements.

-We’re also routinely invited to participate as a stakeholder in the early stages of major proposed projects.
-We represent people on bikes in forums organized by public agencies to help shape such major long-term projects as the Capital SouthEast Connector, Green Line to the Airport and Plan Folsom Blvd., as well as the proposed bike share system.
-And we represent people on bikes on advisory committees and working groups such as the SACOG Bicycle-Pedestrian Advisory Committee and Sacramento State University Bicycle Task Force.
+- Participating as a stakeholder in proposed projects.
+We represent people on bikes in forums organized by public agencies to help shape such major long-term projects as the Capital SouthEast Connector, Green Line to the Airport and Plan Folsom Blvd., as well as the proposed new Sacramento Valley Train Station, the proposed I Street Bridge, the Railyards, and large scale changes to highways that intersect with cycling, like the Causeway.
+And we represent people on bikes on advisory committees and working groups such as the SACMoves Coalition, the TAC of the Mayor’s Commission on Climate Change, and Sacramento State University Bicycle Task Force.